jzleetcode/jzleetcode.github.io/src/content/blog/leet-1041-hackerrank-gfg-robot-bounded-in-circle.md

 If a robot moves in a series of eight $90\degree$ circular arcs, then there are 18 journeys that return to the starting position:

 ![image](https://s3.amazonaws.com/hr-assets/0/1515415327-0e59c29aad-Example4Answers.png)

+## HackerRank EnCircular Question

+Build a computer simulation of a mobile robot.
+The robot moves on an infinite plane, starting from position (0, 0).
+Its movements are described by a command string consisting of one or more of the following three letters:

+- G instructs the robot to move forward one step.
+- L instructs the robot to turn left in place.
+- R instructs the robot to turn right in place.

+The robot performs the instructions in a command sequence in an infinite loop.
+Determine whether there exists some circle such that the robot always moves within the circle.
+Consider the commands R and G executed infinitely.

+A diagram of the robot's movement looks like:

+RG -> RG
+↑      ↓
+RG <- RG

+The robot will never leave the circle.

+Function Description

+Complete the function `doesCircleExist` in the editor below.
+The function must return an array of n strings either YES or NO based on whether the robot is bound within a circle or not, in order of test results.
+`doesCircleExist` has the following parameters:

+commands[commands[0]...commands[n-1]]: An array of n commands, where each represents a list of commands to test.

+Constraints

+- $1 \le commands[i] \le 2500$
+- $1 \le n \le 10$
+- Each command consists of G, L, and R only.

+Sample Case 0

+Sample Input 0

+`3 G L RGRG`

+Sample Output 0

+`NO YES YES`

+Explanation 0
+There are n = 2 commands:

+1. For commands[0] = "G", the robot will move forward forever (G → G - G → ..) without ever turning or being restricted to a circle.
+Set index O of the return array to NO.
+2. For commands[1] = "L", the robot will just turn 90 degrees left forever without ever moving forward (because there is no "G" instruction).
+The robot is effectively trapped at one spot, thus bound within a circle.
+Set index 1 of the return array to YES.
+3. For commands[2] = 'GRGR", concatenate the string to "GRGRGRGR" and it will follow the circular path in the statement example.
+Set index 2 of the return array to YES.

+### Idea

+The question is essentially the same with the LeetCode question and the input is a list of the strings and we can apply the same function to generate the result as a list.